wieden-kennedy/autoscalebot/README.md

 How it works
 ------------

 Heroku-autoscale pings a heartbeat URL, and makes sure the response time is within the limits you've defined.
-If it's outside those bounds enough times, it scales up or down your app as needed.
+If it's outside those bounds enough times in a row, it scales up or down your app as needed.
 Every part of that description is configurable via the settings.
 Note that running heroku-autoscale will require one worker dyno, so if you're hobbying it and running one dyno most of the time, it won't save you any cash.
 It doesn't have to be run on heroku though - any internet-enabled computer will do.

 Available settings